wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 5.2.0 =
+  *Revamp of the poll social sharing settings
+  *revamp of add poll to website screen
  = Version 5.1.0 =
   *Add Facebook comments to polls added to Facebook pages *Add the option to preview the poll in different widths